JyotDhamelia/YoutubeWebsite/README.md

 ## Lessons Learned

-if you want to develop something then do not get frustreted with errors
+if you want to develop something then do not get frustreted with errors.

 ## Feedback